enoola/RectoVerso2PDFsIn1/README.md

 Zend Engine v3.1.0, Copyright (c) 1998-2018 Zend Technologies
 ```

-If you have the above, which is not good, please jump to 1.2
+If you have the above, without ioncube mentionned, which is not good, please jump to `1.2 Compile and configure PhP 7.2`

 Expected output is has below :